This Audit Committee Charter (“Charter”) has been adopted by the Board of Directors (the “Board”) of Diana Shipping Inc. (the “Company”).

 Statement of Purpose

 The Audit Committee of the Board of the Company (the “Committee”) shall assist the Board in its oversight of (i) the quality and integrity of the Company’s financial statements and its accounting, auditing and financial reporting practices, (ii) the Company’s compliance with legal and regulatory requirements, (iii) the independent auditor’s qualifications and independence and (iv) the performance of the Company’s independent auditors and the Company’s internal audit function.
-It may also have such other duties as may from time to time be assigned to it by the Board and are required by the rules and regulations of the U.S. Securities and Exchange Commission (the “SEC”) and the New York Stock Exchange (the “NYSE”).
+It may also have such other duties as may from time to time be assigned to it by the Board and are required by the rules and regulations of the U.S. Securities and Exchange Commission (the “SEC”) and the New York Stock Exchange (the “NYSE”) or any other securities exchange on which the Company’s securities are traded.
 In carrying out its responsibilities, the Board believes that the policies and procedures set forth in this Charter should remain flexible and be interpreted to allow the Committee to best adapt and react to changing business and regulatory requirements.

 The Committee shall maintain free and open communication with the independent auditors, internal auditors, and Company management.
 In discharging its oversight role, the Committee shall have full access to all Company books, records, facilities, personnel and outside professionals.
 The Committee shall have the authority and shall receive necessary funding from the Company to retain special legal, accounting or other consultants or advisors employed by the Committee and shall obtain such advice and assistance from such special legal, accounting or other consultants or advisors as the Committee deems necessary.
 The Committee shall have sole authority to approve related fees and retention terms.
 Each member of the Committee shall be entitled to rely on (i) the integrity of those persons and organizations within and outside the Company from which it receives information, (ii) the accuracy of the financial and other information provided by such persons or organizations absent actual knowledge to the contrary (which shall be promptly reported to the Board) and (iii) representations made by management as to all audit and non-audit services provided by the independent auditors to the Company.

-The membership of the Committee shall consist of at least two directors that are appointed to the Committee by the Board, each of whom the Board has determined is free of any material relationship with the Company, either directly or as a partner, shareholder or officer of an organization with a relationship to the company, and who satisfy the independence requirements of the Sarbanes-Oxley Act of 2002 and the NYSE.
+The membership of the Committee shall consist of at least two directors that are appointed to the Committee by the Board, each of whom the Board has determined is free of any material relationship with the Company, either directly or as a partner, shareholder or officer of an organization with a relationship to the company, and who satisfy the independence requirements of Rule 10A-3 under the Securities Exchange Act of 1934 and the NYSE or any other securities exchange on which the Company’s securities are traded.
 The Board shall appoint a member as a chairman of the Committee, who shall be responsible for leadership of the Committee, including scheduling and presiding over meetings, preparing agendas, making regular reports to the Board, and maintaining regular liaison with the Company’s Chief Executive Officer, Chief Financial Officer, lead independent audit partner and director of internal audit.
 In the absence of the appointed chairman from any meeting of the Committee, the Committee may select another member to act as chairman for such meeting.
 Additionally, each director appointed to the Committee shall serve on the Audit Committees of no more than two public companies other than the Company, unless the Board determines that such simultaneous service would not impair the ability of the member to effectively serve the Committee.
-The Board shall at least annually review the Committee’s and its members’ compliance with such requirements, and the Board may remove any director from the Committee at any time for any reason with or without cause.
+The Board shall at least once every two years review the Committee’s and its members’ compliance with such requirements, and the Board may remove any director from the Committee at any time for any reason with or without cause.

 The Committee shall meet as often as it deems necessary in order to perform its responsibilities, but not less than three times annually.
 The Committee may act by unanimous written consent in lieu of a meeting.
 The Committee shall also periodically meet with the Company’s management, internal auditors and independent auditors separately from the Board.
 The presence of a majority, but no fewer than two, of the then-appointed members of the Committee shall constitute a quorum.
 In every case where a quorum is present, action of the Committee may be taken by the Committee upon the affirmative vote of a majority of the members present.